netscaler/cloud-native-getting-started/on-prem/ServiceMeshLite/sock-shop/README.md

-﻿# Learn how to deploy Sock-Shop microservice application in Citrix Cloud Native Stack on Kubernetes on-prem cluster (Tier 1 ADC as Citrix ADC VPX, Tier 2 ADC as Citrix ADC CPX)
+﻿# Deploy Citrix Cloud Native Stack for a sample microservices app (sock-shop)

+The aim of this example is to show Citrix's Cloud Native stack for a sample microservices app.
+Citrix's Cloud Native stack consists of Citrix ADCs (CPX/VPX/MPX/SDX/BLX), Citrix Ingress Controller, Citrix ADM, Citrix Observability Exporter.

-In this guide you will learn:
+In this example you will learn:
-* What is service mesh lite deployment?

 * How to deploy sock shop microservice applications without Citrix ADC
 * How to insert Citrix ADC (VPX) in sock shop microservice applications for North South Load balancing
 * How to insert Citrix ADC (CPX) in sock shop microservice applications for East-West Load balancing
+* What is service mesh lite deployment?
 * Expose CPXs using LoadBalancer service for simplified solution
 * Troubleshoot microservices using ADM service Graph
-* Send SRE observability time-series metrics to Prometheus end point
+* Send time-series metrics for better Observability to Prometheus

 ## Pre-requisite before you start microservice deployment